Scattering Amplitudes and Conservative Binary Dynamics at $O(G^5)$ without Self-Force Truncation

 Loop integration is the dominant computational bottleneck.
 Although eikonal propagators are present, the resulting integrals remain compatible with standard integration-by-parts (IBP) reduction.
 In practice, we reduce the $\mathcal{O}(10^{6})$ integrals appearing in the classical amplitude to $\mathcal{O}(10^{3})$ master integrals.
 We choose a master basis that avoids nonfactorized dependence on kinematic variables and the spacetime dimension in denominators~\cite{Smirnov:2020quc, Usovitsch:2020jrk}, which would otherwise introduce spurious poles and require nontrivial cancellations.

 The IBP reduction is challenging due to the proliferation of irreducible numerators, doubled propagators, intricate topologies, and the large set of master integrals.
 We carry out the reductions with \textsc{FIRE7}~\cite{FIRE7}, leveraging improved finite-field performance~\cite{vonManteuffel:2014ixa, Peraro:2016wsq}.
-In addition, we refine the choice of ``seed integrals,'' extending our previous strategy~\cite{Bern:2024adl} and related developments~\cite{Driesse:2024xad, Guan:2024byi}. (see \texttt{Kira~3}~\cite{Lange:2025fba} for a public implementation and Refs.~\cite{Larsen:2015ped, Wu:2023upw, Abreu:2017xsl, Abreu:2017hqn} for analogous seeding schemes in earlier non-Laporta approaches.)
+In addition, we refine the choice of ``seed integrals,'' extending our previous strategy~\cite{Bern:2024adl} and related developments~\cite{Driesse:2024xad, Guan:2024byi}. (see \texttt{Kira~3}~\cite{Lange:2025fba} for a public implementation, Ref.~\cite{Brunello:2025gpf} for a recent application in the post-Newtonian expansion, and Refs.~\cite{Larsen:2015ped, Wu:2023upw, Abreu:2017xsl, Abreu:2017hqn} for analogous seeding schemes in earlier non-Laporta approaches.)

 A further key improvement is to enforce a weighted seed cutoff based on mass dimension \cite{massDimPaper}, assigning $+1$ ($-1$) to each linear numerator (denominator) and $+2$ ($-2$) to each quadratic numerator (denominator).
 Concretely, for the most difficult nonplanar family (the final diagram in Fig.~\ref{fig:egFeynmanDiags}), we impose a complexity cutoff of 8 on top-sector seeds and decrease this cutoff by one for each descent to a subsector with one fewer propagator.
 We also restrict additional propagator powers (``dots'') by allowing none in the top sector and at most one dot in sectors with two or more canceled propagators.
 We impose a uniform mass-dimension upper bound of $-11$ (excluding the integration measure) across all sectors.
 These constraints shrink the seed set and lead to a significant speedup compared to our earlier setup.
 The use of spanning cuts~\cite{Larsen:2015ped} further decomposes this family into 19 smaller IBP systems, which are solved independently and subsequently merged.
 After caching the non-redundant equations and pivot choices from Gaussian elimination at a single numerical probe point, this information is reused to substantially improve CPU and memory efficiency at additional points~\cite{Peraro:2016wsq, Magerya:2022hvj}.
 The result of the IBP reduction is verified through an independent calculation, without use of spanning cuts, at a distinct numerical point.